TheolZacharopoulos/uva-st-ma2-2/assignment-5/README.md

 profile to a `*.prof` file.

 To compile and profile the old version and the new version run the corresponding `.sh` scripts.
-The old version is `profile_Lecture5.sh`, the new version `profile_Lecture5_2.sh`.
+The original version is `profile_Lecture5_2_original.sh`, the modified version `profile_Lecture5_2.sh`.
 To profile both, run

-`./profile_Lecture5.sh && ./profile_Lecture5_2.sh`
+`./profile_Lecture5_2_original.sh && ./profile_Lecture5_2.sh`

-This will generate `Lecture5.prof` and `Lecture5_2.prof`.
-On our systems the results are about equal, with half a second faster performance for the original `Lecture5.hs`.
+This will generate `Lecture5_2_original.prof` and `Lecture5_2.prof`.
+On our systems the results are about equal, with half a second faster performance for the `Lecture5_2_original.hs`.

-The performance for the modified version was worse but we added some optimizations.
+The performance for the modified version was even worse before but we added some optimizations that reduce extensibility a tiny bit.
 Comments for that are in the `Lecture5_2.hs` file.

 **Time spent: 6 hours**

 ## 5.3

+See `testMinimal.hs`.
+To run it, open it in GHCI and execute `runTests`.

-**Time spent: 1 hour**
+**Time spent: 2 hour**

 ## 5.4